Panzanella Tuscan Summer Bread Salad

 Other ingredients

-• Folks, there’s no limit to what you can add to Panzanella to make your own summer salad.
-In Livorno they add anchovies, in Florence celery and thyme, in Viareggio tuna and pickles…and then: boiled eggs, capers, rucola, raw or roasted bell peppers and so on.
+• There’s no limit to what you can add to Panzanella to make your own summer salad.
+In Livorno they add anchovies, in Florence celery and thyme, in Viareggio tuna, pickles, boiled eggs, capers, rucola, raw or roasted bell peppers and so on.
 Just find your inspiration.

-• Regarding cheeses, non is required but if you want, feta cheese is a great addition, but diced mozzarella or pecorino cheese would do a great job too.
+• Regarding cheeses, none is required but if you want, vegan feta or mozzarella would great.

 Keyword bread, Dairy Free, italian, Oil Free, salad, Tomatoes, Vegan, vegan sour cream, WFPB